Learn whether it is worth staying in Cromwell, what you can do around Cromwell, and see a map of Cromwell’s town center on the South Island.

 In summer, there are fruit stalls nearby Cromwell on State Highway 6 when driving towards Queenstown or towards Wanaka, which you can stop at to buy fruit or go pick your own fruits.

-Clyde Dam is a short drive South of Cromwell, which you can briefly stop at on your way to Alexandra or Central Otago.
+Clyde Dam is a short drive south of Cromwell, which you can briefly stop at on your way to Alexandra or Central Otago and which is a good location as a lookout to see fall foliage in Clyde and Alexandra in autumn.

 And finally, if you happen to get bored in Cromwell, you could always drive to either Wanaka or Queenstown where there are more things to see and do.